ahmedreza1/EasyGraph/README.md

 ## pair_plot(data, title='Pair Plot', theme=None)

-Generates a pair plot to visualize the relationships between all pairs of variables in your dataset Parameters
+Generates a pair plot to visualize the relationships between all pairs of variables in your dataset.
+Parameters

 Parameters: